Dittisham | South Devon Village Guide

 Renowned for its spectacular events schedule, Plymouth has everything from music festivals and fireworks to pirate weekends and food festivals.

-Here are a selection of events in Plymouth, not to be missed:
+Here is a selection of events in Plymouth, not to be missed:

 Dance, sing and soak up the festival vibes.
 Enjoy cocktails, a fun fair, and a host of local talent for what promises to be one of the best festivals in Plymouth.
 To view the line-up and to book your tickets visit The Weekender Festival website.